 NOW, THEREFORE, the Council directs:

 a.
-That the Commissioner-in-Charge and the Auditor are authorized to establish the PGE Park On-Street Parking Event District, described as the portion of the existing downtown parking meter district from SW 18th Avenue east to I-405 and from SW Burnside south to SW Jefferson.
+That the Commissioner-in-Charge and the Auditor are authorized to establish the Stadium On-Street Parking Event District, described as the portion of the existing downtown parking meter district from SW 18th Avenue east to I-405 and from SW Burnside south to SW Jefferson.

 b.
-That parking meter hours shall be extended from 7 PM to 10 PM on event days and parking meter rates shall be increased from $1.60 to $3.50 per hour during scheduled events within the Event District as determined by the Director of Portland Bureau of Transportation.
+That parking meter hours shall be extended from 7 PM to 10 PM on event days and parking meter rates shall be reflected in Administrative Rule TRN 3.450 Transportation Fee Schedule.
 Higher rates and extended hours will only apply on event days.
 For the first game, on April 14, 2011, warnings will be issued instead of citations.

 c.
 That future rate increases must be approved by Council.